When Did Catherine The Great Rule Russia?

 1786: Russian Statute of National Education

-By 1786, Russia had no organized, standard school system — but this changed with Catherine’s Statute of National Education.
+By 1786, Russia had no organised, standard school system — but this changed with Catherine’s Statute of National Education.
 Under this policy, free public schools were established for Russians of all social classes.

 1788-90: War With Sweden